psychological safety in the workplace

 THIS ISN’T WELLNESS TRAINING.
 IT’S FOUNDATIONAL TEAM CAPABILITY.

-It’s about maintaining information quality under pressure.
+It’s about the quality of information your business runs on under pressure.

 HOW IT WORKS

-WHO THIS WORKSHOP SERVES
+WHO THIS WORKSHOP IS FOR

-This foundation works best for:
+This workshop works best for:

 Teams navigating growth, change and pressure

-• Scaling businesses where informal communication no longer works
+- Scaling businesses where informal communication no longer works

-Teams with the skills but struggling with communication
+Teams with capability but communication problems

-• Technical experts who know their work but hold back in meetings
+- Technical experts who know their work but hold back in meetings

-• Capable people who stay quiet even when they see problems
+- Capable people who stay quiet even when they see problems

 Leadership teams making high-stakes decisions

-• Where one unchallenged assumption can cost hundreds of thousands
+- Where one unchallenged assumption can cost hundreds of thousands

-• Where people need to disagree productively without damaging relationships
+- Where people need to disagree productively without damaging relationships

-Organisations investing in performance, not fixing crises
+Organisations investing in performance, not managing crises

-• Leaders who build capability before problems appear
+- Leaders who build capability before problems appear

-• Businesses that know prevention is cheaper than firefighting
+- Businesses that know prevention is cheaper than firefighting

 FREQUENTLY ASKED QUESTIONS